 Why choose this course?

 - you want to feel inspired by expert lecturers widely experienced in the communications industry plus as a partner university with the prestigious Public Relations and Communications Association (PRCA)

-- Insights into emerging trends in the fast-changing digital media world giving you skills valued by a wide range of media and related industries.
+- Gain insights into emerging trends in the fast-changing digital media world giving you skills valued by a wide range of media and related industries.

 What will I study?

 Teaching on this course takes place mostly in weekly workshops per module, each lasting two-to-four hours, with additional online activities depending on the module.
 You’ll be supported by regular one-to-one supervision by academics from the University’s Media Group.